Rohanberiwal/6.S191-DL/Research Paper Anlysis/Automated Mitosis detection  using morphological and statistics/Consistency Subset Evaluation metho/Optimisation for CSEM.md

 2. **Evaluation**:
    - Evaluate the current subset of features based on the level of consistency in the class values.
+   - Leval of consistency in the class values : It is a measure of how well a particular subset of features discriminates between different classes or categories in the dataset.

 3. **Neighborhood Search**:
    - Generate neighboring subsets by adding, removing, or modifying features in the current subset.